galaxyproject/galaxy-hub/content/events/gcc2023/index.md

 country](https://gxy-shared.s3.amazonaws.com/low-income-countries.pdf).

-Check the [Key Dates page](/events/gcc2023/key-dates/) for a most up-to-date list of deadlines and the [schedule page](/events/gcc2023/schedule/) for the planned program.
+Check the [Key Dates page](/events/gcc2023/key-dates/) for a most up-to-date list of deadlines and the [program page](/events/gcc2023/schedule/) for the planned program.

 You help make GCC be a great event so share your work with a welcoming and